Code-Institute-Submissions/SleepyMan93-Linton-s-lights-MS2_JuneResub/README.md

 ## Jasmine Testing

+- I attempted Jasmine testing but really couldn't get the automatic tests to work with this project.
+All my code and bugs were fixed through manual testing.
+Know this might affect the project but it was just something I couldn't seem to get working.

 ## Game Testing / Life Cycle

 - My first piece of gaming code was to add fucntionality to the 'Start' button and create